ArtInLines/system-landscaper/README.md

     -   The opposite of goBack()
     -   Only possible if no changes happened after goBack() was called

-### TO Remember when Implementing

--   Useful Error Messages should be built in from the beginning
--   Event System for every change should be built in

 ## Specifications for UI